 An open invitation for portrait artists from all fields drew work that varied from life-like oil depictions to sculptures of bog-rolls wearing judge’s wigs.
-Celebrity culture was well represented with paintings of Prince, Jay Zee and Rita Ora – the R&B singer fast becoming the preferred celebrity muse for modern artists and poets in place of ex-super model Kate Moss.
+Celebrity culture was well represented with paintings of Prince, Jay Zee and Rita Ora – the R&B singer fast becoming the preferred celebrity muse for contemporary artists and poets in place of former supermodel Kate Moss.

 The artistic approaches varied from the classic Greco-Roman depiction of Alexander The Great by Marcus Sprigens to the politically-charged surrealism of Yemi Tuba.
 Tuba’s Dali-influenced Violin Player sits mischievously under Sprigens’ Alexander; indicators of the breadth of talent on show.
 Sprigen’s red-robed Christ in the likeness of the Robert Powell characterisation bears both the agony of the cross and the blood of his sacrifice in the weathered yet mystically translucent colour of his attire.

 If the scrawled, faux-naive expressionism of artist Soma seems a little familiar, he does little to cover up his influences.
 His A4-sized oil pastel on paper exhibits are surreptitiously small but still stand out in the furthest corner of the gallery.
 Pastiche?
 Certainly, a definite take on the style of African-American graffiti-expressionist Jean-Michel Basquiat.
 Even the artist’s name is a take on the master.
 Basquiat’s graffiti tag before he became famous was Samo (it’s an abbreviation for Same Old Shit) and he continued to use this as his signature even once he broke through.
 Instead, at this Candid Gallery exhibition we have Soma.
 The abbreviation’s meaning could almost apply here as well if it were not for Soma’s self-deprecating, ironic aesthetic.